Hurwitz Theory of Elliptic Orbifolds, I: Quotients, cores, and the half-infinite wedge

 To move a bead $t$ to the right is the same as choosing one of the subsequences, and moving a bead $1$ to the right.
 Thus, removing as many $t$-rim hooks as possible corresponds to moving all beads on each substring as far to the right as possible.
-This procedure is called {\it clearing the abacus}, and the resulting $(01)$-sequence is that of the {\it $t$-core} $\lambda^{\textrm{mod }t}$.
-Furthermore, we may also associate to $\lambda$ a collection of $t$ partitions---those partitions whose $(01)$-sequences are the above subsequences.
-We call them the {\it $t$-quotients} $\lambda^{i/t}$ for $i\in\{0,\dots,t-1\}$.
+This procedure is called {\it clearing the $t$-abacus}, and the resulting $(01)$-sequence is that of the $t$-core $\lambda^{\textrm{mod }t}$.
+Furthermore, we may also associate to $\lambda$ a collection of $t$ partitions by looking at each substring: